 Romans 2:17-24 17But if you call yourself a Jew and rely on the law and boast in God 18and know his will and approve what is excellent, because you are instructed from the law; 19and if you are sure that you yourself are a guide to the blind, a light to those who are in darkness, 20an instructor of the foolish, a teacher of children, having in the law the embodiment of knowledge and truth— 21you then who teach others, do you not teach yourself?
 While you preach against stealing, do you steal?
 22You who say that one must not commit adultery, do you commit adultery?
 23You who abhor idols, do you rob temples?
 You who boast in the law dishonor God by breaking the law.
 24For, as it is written, “The name of God is blasphemed among the Gentiles because of you.”

 In verses 21-24 Paul is confronting those who preach the Law but they themselves are breaking it, and he condemns them for not keeping it.
 He goes so far as to quote the Prophets, to say they are fulfilling the prophecy of ‘God being dishonored’ by their breaking of the Law.
 Paul does not ask them, “why are you teaching an abolished Law?”
 He does not say to them, “Great job guys!
 The Law has been fulfilled and no longer needed, so I’m glad to see that you’re not keeping it.”
-He does not tell them to stop teaching the Law; He condemns them for breaking it!
+The Apostle Paul does not tell them to stop teaching the Law; He condemns them for breaking it!

 Why in the world is he condemning these “believers” for breaking the Law if it’s been abolished???